If you’re thinking of setting up a business in Switzerland, this guide explains the types of Swiss registered companies and the processes.

 - What difference will you bring to the market?

 Choosing your business structure is an important decision, so you need to investigate each option carefully.
 What type of business structure will you use?
 Will you be a sole trader, in a partnership, or a legal entity?
 There are advantages and disadvantages to consider for each.

 If you are thinking of starting a company in Switzerland, you need to be aware that there are seven different types of companies to choose from:

 This is the most common type of company after the standard corporation or ‘joint-stock’ company.
 It is most suitable for sole owners of a business or other professionals who work for themselves, such as freelancers, small businesses, and individual entrepreneurs.
 They tend to refer to businesses run by one individual, who must be a Swiss resident.

 There is unlimited liability and the individual’s name must appear in the business name.
 Registration with the Chamber of Commerce is mandatory if annual sales exceed CHF 100,000.

 2. General partnership

 All partners have unlimited liability and registration with the Chamber of Commerce and Commercial Registry is mandatory.
 The general partnership is not an incorporated enterprise and therefore has no legal entity, although it may prosecute and be prosecuted under the firm’s name.
-Once the partnership has been registered, full accounts with profit and loss statements need to be kept.
+After registering the partnership, you must keep full accounts with profit and loss statements.